 [She had finished her dance, and as she was casting her eyes round to single out some other person, the king desired her to take him who came in last; she turned about, and viewing him as he was passing over the seats to come to the place where they danced, she immediately concluded he was the duke of Nemours.
 The duke’s person was turned in so delicate a manner, that it was impossible not to express surprise at the first sight of him, particularly that evening, when the care he had taken to adorn himself added much to the fine air of his carriage.
 It was as impossible to behold the princess of Cleves without equal admiration.]
 (Wikisource )

 We are at the court of Henri II (1519-1559).
 Henri II is the husband of Catherine de’ Medici, but he has a mistress, Diane de Poitiers, Madame de Valentinois, who also lives at court.
-Henri’s son François II has just married Marie Stuart or Mary Queen of Scots.
+Henri’s son François II has just married Marie Stuart, the future Mary Queen of Scots.
 François marries at the age of 16.

 Sources and Resources

 La Princesse de Clèves is a Librivox and Internet Archive Publication FR

 The Princess of Cleves is a Wikisource publication EN

 La Princesse de Clèves is a Wikisource publication FR

 La Princesse de Clèves is Gutenberg’s [eBook # 18797]FR

 La Princesse de Clèves is Gutenberg’s [eBook # 467] EN

 La Princesse de Clèves is a Librivox and Internet Archive Publication